 Defining which fields appear:

 The fields that show up in your "Insert Field" dropdown are determined by your Data Views settings.
-To change these settings, you may go to you Centerbase Admin tool and select Admin > Settings > Data Views.
+To change these settings, you may go to the Centerbase Admin tool and select Admin > Settings > Data Views.

-If you are selecting a lookup field to insert into your template (these are fields that will typically show up in blue on your item types) then they will appear slightly different than normal fields.
+If you are selecting a lookup field to insert into your template (these are fields that will typically show up in blue on your item types), then they will appear slightly different than normal fields.

 For instance, Address is a type of lookup field for matters.
 If you want to insert the Address field in your template, it would be defined in several subsets denoted with a period.
 For example, "BilltoAddress.City" and "BilltoAddress.State."